SreeSus-1/Research_Agent/README.md

-Here is a **clean, professional, copy-paste–ready README section**, rewritten to look polished and perfect for GitHub.
-I kept **structure, clarity, formatting, emojis, and developer friendliness** exactly how high-quality OSS READMEs are written.

 # **Research_Paper_Analyst**

 ### *A multi-agent system that reads research PDFs, builds context, searches the web, and generates a clear summary*